daniel-j/novel/README.md

 If you already have a document using prior code, then review your document for use of the \BlockImage command.
 The functionality of this command is changed in v.
 1.46.
 See The documentation.

-Here at GitHub is experimental code for possible enhancements.
-Do not use for production.

 The *novel* class requires TeXLive 2016 or later, or recent MiKTeX.